dvp919/xml-and-js/Project-2/dhruvpatel_report.md

 ![alt text](./assets/3.png)

--Or if we choose none then it will display every details without filtering it.
+- Or if we choose none then it will display every details without filtering it.

 ![alt text](./assets/1.png)